tomkerkhove/sample-dotnet-queue-worker/README.md

 ### Terraform Keda details:
-Currently Keda needs access to your servicebus to count messages, this has the side effect of other clients also being able to scale their apps based on messages in your queue, if they also know your ClientId.

 To configure Keda, create a managed identity, and assign it a federated credential, like this if you are using Terraform:
 ```terraform